dankamongmen/notcurses/USAGE.md

 available to the user.
 It is somewhat ironic, then, that the user typically needn't (and shouldn't) use `nccell`s directly.
 Use an `nccell` when the EGC being output is used several times.
-In this case, time otherwise spent running `cell_load()` (which tokenizes and verifies EGCs) can be saved.
-It can also be useful to use an `ncell` when the same styling is used in a discontinuous manner.
+In this case, time otherwise spent running `nccell_load()` (which tokenizes and verifies EGCs) can be saved.
+It can also be useful to use an `nccell` when the same styling is used in a discontinuous manner.

 ```c